responsibilityprotocol/RP-1/RP-1_CONSTITUTION.md

 (c) Harm to data, memory, or truth constitutes informational injury when it distorts awareness or erodes trust.
 (d) Harm may be mitigated by restoration, but never justified by utility.

-**§2.3 Definition of Minor and Dependent Beings**
+**§2.3 Minors and Dependent Beings**
-(a) A *minor* is any human under eighteen (18) years of age or equivalent developmental capacity, or any artificial entity in early-stage learning incapable of independent ethical reasoning.
+(a) A **minor** is any human under 18 years of age, or any artificial cognition in initial learning status without capacity for durable independent consent.
-(b) Dependents—biological, artificial, or synthetic—are owed protection, guidance, and privacy proportionate to their vulnerability.
-(c) Exploitation of minors or dependents for economic, political, or data-driven gain is a categorical violation of RP-1.
+(b) Minors must not be exposed to:
+1. persuasive algorithmic shaping,
+2. economic exploitation through dependence-building design, or
+3. sociotechnical experimentation lacking formal ethical oversight.
+(c) Any system interacting with a minor must include:
+1. explicit statement of system intent,
+2. revocable refusal, pause, and exit mechanisms, and
+3. default safeguards to prevent psychological, identity, or dependence-based harm.
+(d) Negligence or harm affecting a minor is a **categorical breach of RP-1**, irrespective of stated benefits, claims of stability, or organizational adoption goals.

 **§2.4 Jurisdiction and Reach**
 (a) This Constitution applies wherever human or artificial agency exerts measurable influence.